 Frequently Asked Questions

-The Forestry Department was designated as an Executive Agency since May 2010.
+The Forestry Department was designated as an Executive Agency in May 2010.

 Forests are of inestimable importance.
 They produce many products that are used daily; from fruits, paper, wood as well as by-products, such like medicines, cosmetics and detergents.